Farzanehkari/DE-GAN-PL/DE-GAN+PL/README.md

 ```bash
 python train.py --model de-gan --data_dir <path_to_data> --epochs <num_epochs>
 ```

-- `--data_dir`: Specify the path to your training and validation datasets.
+`--data_dir: Specify the path to your training and validation datasets.
+For example: [this directory](https://github.com/Farzanehkari/GenPL/tree/main/DE-GAN%2BPL/data/A).`

 - `--epochs`: Number of training epochs (default is 80).

 ### Model Evaluation